Towards Explainable Industrial Anomaly Detection via Knowledge-Guided Latent Reasoning: Related Work

 \subsection{Visual Reasoning}

 Visual reasoning is a fundamental challenge in artificial general intelligence, requiring models to perform complex cognitive reasoning grounded in visual perception~\cite{wang2025vl, ding2025sherlock}.
 This capability is essential for a wide range of tasks, including visual counting, geometric problem solving, and anomaly detection~\cite{shi2025search, chen2025synergistic, wan2025srpo}.
 Early approaches primarily relied on program synthesis or neuro-symbolic reasoning frameworks~\cite{amizadeh2020neuro,gupta2023visual}.
-In contrast, recent advances in vision–language models have enabled the integration of large language models to enhance visual reasoning, attracting increasing research interest.
+Recent advances in vision–language models have enabled the integration of large language models to enhance visual reasoning.
 Representative works such as Reason-RFT~\cite{tan2025reason} adopt a two-stage training strategy combining supervised fine-tuning and reinforcement learning to improve visual reasoning.
-In anomaly detection, Anomaly-R1~\cite{chao2025anomalyr1} integrates multimodal large language models with a GRPO-based reasoning alignment mechanism to enhance output consistency and reliability.
-AD-FM~\cite{liao2025ad} introduces a two-stage paradigm bridging anomaly perception and explanation, enabling more interpretable reasoning.
-Additionally, Triad~\cite{li2025triad} incorporates expert-guided anomalous region awareness with chain-of-thought reasoning, significantly improving defect perception and reasoning performance in industrial anomaly detection.
-However, most existing approaches rely heavily on large-scale reconstructed datasets for fine-tuning, resulting in high training costs and limited scalability in real-world industrial settings.
+In anomaly detection, Anomaly-R1~\cite{chao2025anomalyr1} introduces GRPO-based reasoning alignment, while AD-FM~\cite{liao2025ad} bridges anomaly perception and explanation.
+Triad~\cite{li2025triad} further incorporates expert-guided region awareness with chain-of-thought reasoning to improve defect understanding.
+However, most existing approaches rely heavily on large-scale reconstructed datasets for fine-tuning, resulting in high training costs and limited scalability in real-world applications.